fugisakimatheus/manga-crawler/README.md

 # Mangá Crawler

-API to crawling and get mangás from websites.
+Functional API to crawling and get mangás from websites.

 ## Available scripts